How to Reduce Vaccination Pain or Swelling or Redness & more?

 What are the side effects of vaccination in infants?

 After immunization shots, chances are that infants can develop the following issues or side-effects.
-Read carefully.
+Some of the side-effects of vaccination in infants include:

 After a shot, the child usually develops a slight fever.